hariharanragothaman/BoggleGameSolver/cplusplus_implementations.md

 Let's take a look at the code-flow here:
 Here we have `class Trie` and several helper functions to implement Trie.

-a. `class Trie` implements the `Trie` datastructure
+`class Trie` implements the `Trie` datastructure
     1. We create a pointer to object of this class.
     2. `insertWord` adds words into the Trie.
     3. `lookup`

+Order of Function call:

-b. `LoadDictionary` loads the entire word list into memory with the help of `readFile` function.
+`LoadDictionary` loads the entire word list into memory with the help of `readFile` function.
 c.
 We call `FindWords` function to find all words in the

 `FindWords` - call flow:
 1. `buildBoard`    :
 2. `traverseBoard` :
 3. `getFoundWords` :